 One of the best investments for a winter she shed is a log burner.
 The likelihood is that your she shed is made of timber, but that doesn't necessarily rule out having a wood-burning stove installed.

 Alternatively, go for one of our budget-friendly best fire pits outside your she shed.
-Then, you can cosy up inside while you enjoy a view (and the warmth) of the flickering flames outdoors.
+Then, you can cozy up inside while you enjoy a view (and the warmth) of the flickering flames outdoors.

-18. Consider the architecture of your she shed
+24. Consider the architecture for your she shed ideas

 If you're investing in a new shed rather than updating an existing one, you're in the lucky position of being able to choose your shed's architecture.
 The shape, materials and finishings of your she shed can make a huge difference to how it feels from both the outside and inside.